-Five copies of the hard bound thesis/dissertation printed on both sides as per the format should be submitted after the oral examination incorporating the suggestions or rectifications of the errors.
+Five copies of the hard bound thesis/dissertation printed on both sides as per the format and One Soft Copy in CD should be submitted after the oral examination incorporating the suggestions or rectifications of the errors.

 4. General Guidelines